hadley/adv-r/Functionals.md

 }
 ```

-Not every while loop can be turned into a for loop, because for many while loops you don't know in advance how many times it will be run:
+Not every while loop can be turned into a for loop, because many while loops don't know in advance how many times they will be run:

 ```R
 i <- 0